GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 Before opening or interact with the repository you will need to install a couple of requirements.

-Follow the commands below and run them in sequence to successfully install the requiremnts:
+Follow the commands below and run them in sequence to successfully install the requirements:
 1. ```cd Green-Coding-Competition-FY23.git```

 2. ```pip install -r requirements.txt```